Financially reviewed by Patrick Flood, CFA.

 Dividend Activity Dashboard

-When securities you own pay you a dividend, you'll see it reflected in both your performance summary and a separate detailed dividend activity section:
+When securities you own pay you a dividend, you'll see it reflected in both your performance summary and a separate detailed dividend activity section.

-DRIP – Dividend Reinvestment Plan
+Dividend Reinvestment

 Auto-Invest

 With M1's auto-invest feature, you can automatically invest new deposits if your cash balance meets a threshold that you specify.
 For example, you can set the auto-invest feature to invest your any excess cash balance over $500.
 This can be as low as $25.
-You can also turn auto-invest off to make buy orders yourself.
+You can also turn auto-invest off to place buy orders yourself.

 Recurring Deposits